Skip to Content

 • Overlooking bike fit

-• Skipping warmups or recovery
+• Skipping warmups and recovery

-• Trying to push through pain
+• Pushing through pain

 These issues may seem minor at first, but over time they can lead to irritation, inflammation and setbacks that interrupt the season.